-Before 2015, If you would have told any muscle car enthusiast that the Ford Mustang and the Chevrolet Camaro were going have four-cylinder engines under their hoods, they probably would have laughed and maybe even gotten a little angry.
+Before 2015, If you had told any muscle car enthusiast that the Ford Mustang and the Chevrolet Camaro would have four-cylinder engines under their hoods, they probably would have laughed and maybe even gotten a little angry.
 Fast forward to today, and the base Ford Mustang EcoBoost and Chevrolet Camaro LS are now commonplace.
-It’s been five years since both muscle cars took the fuel-efficient, four-banger leap and while they might still be shunned by enthusiasts, they’re still being offered by each brand.
+It’s been five years since both muscle cars took the fuel-efficient, four-banger leap, and while they might still be shunned by enthusiasts, they’re still being offered by each brand.

 2020 Ford Mustang EcoBoost

 Let’s take a closer look at the Ford Mustang and see what’s so great about the four-cylinder offering.
 The Mustang EcoBoost comes standard with a 2.3-liter, four-cylinder engine that puts out 310 horsepower and 350 lb-ft of torque via a twin-scroll turbocharger and direct injection, which scoots the Mustang to 60 mph in about 4.5 seconds.

 The bigger news for this year is the new high-performance EcoBoost option, which utilizes a bigger turbocharger, a larger radiator, a better flowing cylinder head, and a different engine calibration to net another 20 horsepower.
 This might not equate to much of a difference.
 However, this is probably the four-cylinder version that you would want to get.
 Both engine choices are available with either a six-speed manual or a 10-speed automatic, and Ford says they make power starting at 3,000 rpm, which is what you would want for any muscle car engine, no matter how many cylinders it has.